dhellmann/pymotw/PyMOTW/shlex/index.rst

 Error Handling
 ==============

-When the parser encounters the end of its input before all quoted strings are closed, it raises ValueError.
-When that happens, it is useful to examine some of the properties of the parser maintained as it processes the input.
-For example, infile refers to the name of the file being processed (which might be different from the original file, if one file sources another).
-The lineno reports the line when the error is discovered.
-The lineno is typically the end of the file, which may be far away from the first quote.
-The token attribute contains the buffer of text not already included in a valid token.
-The error_leader() method produces a message prefix in a style similar to Unix compilers, which enables editors such as emacs to parse the error and take the user directly to the invalid line.
+When the parser encounters the end of its input before all quoted strings are closed, it raises :ref:`ValueError
+<exceptions-ValueError>`.
+When that happens, it is useful to examine
+some of the properties of the parser maintained as it processes the input.
+For example, *infile* refers to the name of the file being processed (which might be different from the original file, if one file sources another).
+The *lineno* reports the line when the error is discovered.
+The *lineno* is typically the end of the file, which may be far away from the first quote.
+The *token* attribute contains the buffer of text not already included in a valid token.
+The :func:`error_leader()` method produces a message prefix in a style similar to Unix compilers, which enables editors such as emacs to parse the error and take the user directly to the invalid line.

 .. include:: shlex_errors.py
     :literal: